-Go through a list of labels
+Create your list of record labels

-Write an email and send your demo
+Send an email with your demo

 When all is done, re-read your letter, checking if all the links are correct and working.
 Now you can send a letter.

-- Follow the record label demo submission policy
+- Follow the submission policy;

-- Write short, personalized emails
+- Write short, personalized letters;